hawkw/recipes/Void Brownies.md

 V O I D B R O W N I E S
 =======================

-Based on an Alton Brown brownie recipe w/ modifications from Cara & Lucy.
+Based on an Alton Brown brownie recipe w/ modifications from Luka

 Do note that while these contain no illicit or illegal substances, they are definitely worthy of classification as 'drugs'.
 Consume in moderation.
 Stay hydrated.